openstack/charm-deployment-guide/deploy-guide/source/app-series-upgrade-openstack.rst

       juju run-action --wait percona-cluster/0 pause
       juju run-action --wait percona-cluster/2 pause

+   For percona-cluster, leaving the principle leader unit up will ensure it has the latest MySQL sequence number; it will be considered the most up to date cluster member.

 #.
 Perform a series upgrade on the principle leader machine:

    .. code-block:: none

-      # Perform any workload maintenance pre-upgrade steps here
       juju upgrade-series 1/lxd/0 prepare bionic
       juju run --machine=1/lxd/0 -- sudo apt update juju ssh 1/lxd/0 sudo apt full-upgrade
       juju ssh 1/lxd/0 sudo do-release-upgrade
-      # Perform any workload maintenance post-upgrade steps here

-   There are no pre-upgrade nor post-upgrade workload maintenance steps to perform; the prompt to reboot can be answered in the affirmative.
+   For percona-cluster, there are no post-upgrade steps; the prompt to reboot can be answered in the affirmative.

 #.
 Set the value of the ``source`` configuration option to 'distro':